 Dolmalik Chili Pepper Info

 Dolmalik peppers have several uses.
 Not only are Dolmalik Biber used as dolma, but when dried and powdered are used to season meat.
-They are also often roasted which brings out their smoky sweet flavor.
+They are often roasted as well, which brings out their smoky sweet flavor.

 During the harvest season, these peppers are often cored and the fruit left to sun dry which concentrates their rich, peppery flavor.
 Prior to use, they are simply rehydrated in water and then ready to stuff or dice into other dishes.